Swish. And Move On.

 And, are you happy?
 Really, truly, holy-shit-I-can’t-wait-to-get-out-of-bed happy?

 If you’re not, then you need to make some changes.
-The Pity Party and the Holy Fuck I Love Life Celebration can’t happen in the same place.
+The Pity Party and the Holy Hell I Love Life Celebration can’t happen in the same place.
 It’s like two gigantic weddings in one small room.
 Nobody can dance if the floor is covered with people sobbing.
 In much the same way, your self-pity and your ambition are fundamentally incompatible.
 You can’t achieve greatness if you’re spending most of your time licking your wounds.
 (And when I say “greatness” don’t confuse it with money, or status.
 Many are great who have lesser quantities of such markers.)

 Kay Yow, the late NC State basketball coach, said this: “Don’t wallow in self pity.
 You know you will drown.
 It’s okay at moments to have some pity, but swish your feet and get out.”